dpanagea/VaccineMonitor/readme.txt

     |--Struct record: Record consists of a citizen (pointer to a list), virus (pointer to a list), a string
     |                 with an answer about whether the citizen is vaccinated or not for the aforementioned virus.
     |                 If yes, a vaccination date is expected to follow.
-    |-- All def functions take as arguments buffers that contain the values we need to save to a struct.
+    |--All def functions take as arguments buffers that contain the values we need to save to a struct.
     |                 They return a pointer to that struct.
     |--All del functions handle the free() for the corresponding data structs.

--
+-lists.c/.h: Contains structs (at .h) and functions about lists.
+    |--Struct listnode
+    |--Struct list
+    |--nodeInit
+    |--listAdd
+    |--ListPrint function, takes the desired list and the type of the list.
+Prints the data.
+    |--*****InList finds desired value in list, returns the node found.